ARMmbed/mbed-os/TESTS/network/interface/README.md

 **Preconditions:**

-1. Network interface is initialized
+1. Network interface is initialized.
-2. Status callback is attached to network interface
+2. Status callback is attached to the network interface.
-3. Network interface is on blocking mode
+3. Network interface is on blocking mode.

 **Test steps:**

-1. Connect interface
+1. Connect interface.
-2. Check that interface indicates status NSAPI_STATUS_CONNECTING
+2. Check that interface indicates status `NSAPI_STATUS_CONNECTING`.
-3. Optional: check that interface indicates status NSAPI_STATUS_LOCAL_UP (whether this is indicated depends on network interface type)
+3. Optional: Check that interface indicates status `NSAPI_STATUS_LOCAL_UP` (whether this is indicated depends on network interface type).
-4. Check that interface indicates status NSAPI_STATUS_GLOBAL_UP
+4. Check that interface indicates status `NSAPI_STATUS_GLOBAL_UP`.
-5. Disconnect interface
+5. Disconnect interface.
-6. Check that interface indicates status NSAPI_STATUS_DISCONNECTED
+6. Check that interface indicates status `NSAPI_STATUS_DISCONNECTED`.
-7. Repeat connect and disconnect steps 1 to 6 four times
+7. Repeat connect and disconnect steps 1 to 6 four times.

 **Expected result:**

-Callback statuses are correct. `Connect()` and `disconnect()` calls return NSAPI_ERROR_OK.
-Note: network interface may indicate same status several times a row depending on network interface type.
+Callback statuses are correct. `Connect()` and `disconnect()` calls return `NSAPI_ERROR_OK`.
+Note: The network interface may indicate the same status several times in a row, depending on the network interface type.
 This will not fail the test.

 ### NETWORKINTERFACE_STATUS_NONBLOCK

 **Description:**

-Test `NetworkInterface::attach()` and status indications on non-blocking mode.
+Test `NetworkInterface::attach()` and status indications on nonblocking mode.

 **Preconditions:**

-1. Network interface is initialized
+1. Network interface is initialized.
-2. Status callback is attached to network interface
+2. Status callback is attached to the network interface.
-3. Network interface is on non-blocking mode
+3. Network interface is on nonblocking mode.

 **Test steps:**

-1. Connect interface
+1. Connect interface.
-2. Check that interface indicates status NSAPI_STATUS_CONNECTING
+2. Check that interface indicates status `NSAPI_STATUS_CONNECTING`.
-3. Optional: check that interface indicates status NSAPI_STATUS_LOCAL_UP (whether this is indicated depends on network interface type)
+3. Optional: Check that interface indicates status `NSAPI_STATUS_LOCAL_UP` (whether this is indicated depends on network interface type).
-4. Check that interface indicates status NSAPI_STATUS_GLOBAL_UP
+4. Check that interface indicates status `NSAPI_STATUS_GLOBAL_UP`.
-5. Disconnect interface
+5. Disconnect interface.
-6. Check that interface indicates status NSAPI_STATUS_DISCONNECTED
+6. Check that interface indicates status `NSAPI_STATUS_DISCONNECTED`.
-7. Repeat connect and disconnect steps 1 to 6 four times
+7. Repeat connect and disconnect steps 1 to 6 four times.

 **Expected result:**

-Callback statuses are correct. `Connect()` and `disconnect()` calls return NSAPI_ERROR_OK.
-Note: network interface may indicate same status several times a row depending on network interface type.
+Callback statuses are correct. `Connect()` and `disconnect()` calls return `NSAPI_ERROR_OK`.
+Note: The network interface may indicate the same status several times in a row, depending on the network interface type.
 This will not fail the test.

 ### NETWORKINTERFACE_STATUS_GET